BlesslinJerishR/Hackerrank/README.md

 ## Hackerrank

-- Collection of Problem's solution from Hackerrank.
+- Collection of Problem's solution from Hackerrank in JavaScript.

 ### Javascript
 ---